-Section 101(a)(5)(D) establishes a 45-day time limit for NMFS review of an application followed by a publication in the Federal Register and other relevant media proposed authorizations for the incidental harassment of marine mammals.
-The publication of the proposed authorization initiates a 30-day public comment period.
-Within 45 days of the close of the comment period, NMFS must either issue or deny issuance of the authorization.
+Section 101(a)(5)(D) of the MMPA establishes a 45-day time limit for NMFS's review of an application followed by a 30-day public notice and comment period on any proposed authorizations for the incidental harassment of small numbers of marine mammals.
+Within 45 days of the close of the public comment period, NMFS must either issue or deny the authorization.